Nat-Lab/eoip/readme.md

 - FreeBSD*
 - Darwin

 \* For some reason that I don't yet understand, specifying a local address of an interface on BSD-Based systems (except Darwin) will make `bind()` "Can't assign requested address."
-Please use `0.0.0.0` for the local address on these systems.
+Please use `0.0.0.0` as the local address on these systems.

 ### Install